 Wherever you choose to explore, you should aim to leave no trace behind and avoid making any trash.
 But if you do, be sure to pack it up and take it with you until you can find a place to recycle it.
 If you hike, stick to the trails and avoid trampling the local flora.
 And if nature calls, be sure to dig and hole and cover it.
 Leave things as you found them and the planet will thank you.

 Many road trips mean traversing long, isolated stretches of road, far from civilization.
 If someone was to sustain a significant injury such as a deep cut or a broken bone or experience an allergic reaction or venomous bite from an insect or snake, you’d want to get medical treatment fast.
-Handling a snake bite, for example, will require fairly quick action, but the most important step is to get to a medical professional as quickly and as safely as possible.
 A well-supplied first aid kit is still very important in most situations, and you should include all essentials like plasters and bandages, antiseptic wipes, and useful medicines like epinephrine for allergic reactions.

 Related on Ethos: